Reducing Counterfeit Risk Through the Use of DoD Trusted Suppliers

 Presently, DMEA is working with its accredited suppliers to improve the program and increase its value to the defense and critical infrastructure sectors.
 Working teams are assessing four areas to enhance the Trusted Supplier program: trust value proposition, trusted FPGAs, end-to-end trust, and trusted third-party intellectual property.

-Using a Trusted Supplier for both classified and unclassified integrated circuits (ICs) can prevent intentional or unintentional modification or tampering of the ICs, ensure that there will not be any reasonable threats related to disruption in supply, and protect the ICs from unauthorized attempts In reverse engineering, the exposure of functionality or the evaluation of its possible vulnerabilities.
+Using a Trusted Supplier for both classified and unclassified integrated circuits (ICs) can prevent intentional or unintentional modification or tampering of the ICs, ensure that there will not be any reasonable threats related to disruption in supply, and protect the ICs from unauthorized attempts in reverse engineering, the exposure of functionality, or the evaluation of possible vulnerabilities.

 This session is proposed to be a brief introduction addressing how the use of Trusted Suppliers in acquisition programs can mitigate the risk associated with counterfeit microelectronics, followed by a panel discussion with representatives from DMEA Trusted Suppliers.